Crow (comics): Alexander Frederick "Alex" Corvis

 In The Crow: Salvation, the third film in the series, Alexander Frederick "Alex" Corvis (portrayed by Eric Mabius) is falsely-convicted of murdering his girlfriend, Lauren (portrayed by Jodi Lyn O'Keefe), and then executed in the electric chair.
 Alex is assisted by Lauren's younger sister, Erin (portrayed by Kirsten Dunst), as they uncover the mystery surrounding the murder.
 Alex is the only reborn whose make-up wasn't provided purposefully, but rather appeared in the form of burn scars on his face.

 James "Jimmy" Cuervo

 James Cuervo appears in The Crow: Wicked Prayer, the fourth film in the series, which was loosely based on the fifth book of the Crow series of the same name (Dan Cody was the character's name in the book).

 As in the book, James "Jimmy" Cuervo (portrayed by Edward Furlong) and his girlfriend Lily (Leticia Hardin in the novel and portrayed by Emmanuelle Chriqui in the film) are hunted down by a gang of Satanists who want to steal her eyes for use in an outlandish ritual.
 She and Jimmy are both killed in the process.
 Jimmy then goes on a journey to avenge his and his girlfriend's death and take down the gang in the process.

+Thorn Gray

+Thorn Gray appears in Days of Sodom: A Crow Fan Film, a film not associated with the original Crow films or James O'Barr, but a work of fan fiction.
+He is portrayed by Cody Faulk, who also created the film.
+He is a homicide detective for the Baltimore Police Department who was set to testify against some dirty cops, however, he learned his pregnant wife, Caroline, was brutally murdered by the very cops he ratted out which was overseen by the corrupt and sadistic Mayor Minos.
+After seeing his dead wife, Thorn committed suicide, only to be revived again to hunt down the very cops who were responsible.